 James Winchcomb was supposed to have been descended from John Winchcomb, the celebrated clothier known as Jack o’ Newbury.
 At the time of Miss Winchcomb’s birth James Winchcomb worked as a gardener for Mr Bligh who between 1891 and 1894 lived at the Rectory.
 James Winchcomb was the only adult in the village to die in the measles epidemic of 1893/4 and in 1899 his widow and children moved to number 8 in The Street to act as housekeeper for two teachers who lived next door at number 9.
 These two houses are shown as a single house, “The Parsonage”, in the census of 1891 but it was shown as uninhabited.
 The Rector, however, had been issuing the parish magazine from “The Parsonage” since at least May 1890 so he was probably away on holiday on census night.

-In an interview for the Newbury Weekly News in 1976 Miss Winchcomb recalled that her maternal grandfather, Thomas Horne, was born on the family farm in North Street but that his father had sold the farm and went off and had a good time.
+In an interview for the Newbury Weekly News in 1976 Miss Winchcomb recalled that her maternal grandfather, Thomas Horne, was born on the family farm in North Street but that his father had sold the farm and gone off and had a good time.
 “It’s really rather annoying”, she said.

-Despite continuous ill-health and several operations she remained lively and alert, living alone (save for a budgerigar named Bobby) at the old school (No 11/12, The Street) where her uncle had lived before her.
-She died in 1986 at the age of 93 and is buried in the churchyard.
+Despite continuous ill-health and several operations Miss Winchcomb remained lively and alert, living alone (save for a budgerigar named Bobby) at the old school (No 11/12, The Street) where her uncle David had lived before her until her death in 1986 at the age of 93.

-© 2019 Richard J Smith
+© 2021 Richard J Smith